multipage-software/multipage_ide/README.md

 # multipage_ide
 Multipage IDE with Maclan macrolanguage.
 Development of software elements.

-You can make clones of the source code so that the IDE can be improved together.
-It could be intellisense with GraalVM or better perfomance and GUI or other improvements that I cannot realize yet.
+You can make clones of the source code so that the IDE can be improved.
+It could be intellisense with GraalVM or better perfomance and GUI or other improvements that I cannot imagine yet.
+Please send me an e-mail to vaclav.kolarcik@seznam.cz and I can add you to list of contributors.